df00znet-dev/YAPB/YAPB.md

 ### Forward Compatibility

-Pop functions do NOT modify the output on error or YAPB_STS_COMPLETE.
-Initialize fields to defaults before popping - if the packet lacks that field, the default is preserved:
+Pop functions do NOT modify the output on error.
+Initialize fields to defaults before popping - if the packet lacks that field, the default is preserved because the pop returns an error (e.g. `YAPB_ERR_NO_MORE_ELEMENTS`):

 ```c
 uint16_t new_field = 42;       /* default for older packets */